Creeper (DC Comics): Post-Crisis revision

 Following Crisis on Infinite Earths, much of DC Comics history is revised.
-The Creeper is given a new origin and interpretation as well.
-In the new continuity, Ryder is not a talk show host or TV reporter initially.
-Instead, he is a newspaper journalist working for the Herald Examiner and known for exposing corrupt criminal operations.
+Jack Ryder is reimagined as a newspaper journalist working for the Herald Examiner and known for exposing corrupt criminal operations.
 Investigating the home of criminals during a masquerade party, he is ambushed and knocked out.
 The criminals knew he intended to investigate them and have decided to humiliate him before taking revenge.
 They drug him with a hallucinogen, one said to cause psychosis if used in too strong a dose, dress him up in a yellow and red costume with a green wig, and present him to the masquerade party as a jester called "the dancing creep".
 Drugged and confused, Ryder attempts to escape, but is severely beaten.
 He is then taken some distance away, shot and left for dead.

-Ryder awakens in the home of Dr. Emil Yatz, a German immigrant and scientist who discovered the journalist dead near his estate.
+Ryder awakens in the home of Emil Yatz, a German immigrant and scientist who discovered him near his estate.
 Yatz explains he used his experimental "inorganic matter transference" technology to heal and revive Ryder.
 Yatz explains he was rejected by the scientific community and became a science fiction writer before finding a sponsor.
 He created a device that can map the atomic structure of inorganic objects and then "swap" them with others, rending one temporarily invisible and intangible.
-Yatz realized his criminal sponsors intended to kill him soon and, when he found Ryder, he decided to hide his powerful device inside the man's body.
+Yatz realized his criminal sponsors intended to kill him soon and, when he found Ryder, he decided to hide his device inside the man's body.
 Attaching the power source activated the device now in Ryder's forearm under his skin, healing the man.
 After destroying his scientific notes, Yatz explained that the device's "sub-atomic matrix" has been imprinted with Ryder's costume since he was wearing it when the scientist attached the power source.
 Now realizing Ryder also had a drug in his system, Yatz warns the drug may have been imprinted as well, meaning Ryder will once again be in a drug-induced state if he activates the device.
 The criminals arrive and murder Yatz before the scientist can say more.
 Touching his forearm, Ryder activates the Yatz device and becomes the costumed, chaotic Creeper, bringing the criminals to justice with physically enhanced abilities and healing.
 He later wakes up at his typewriter, having no real memory of his activities as the Creeper, but knowing his alter ego will be an effective weapon against crime.